bananaCypher/project2/README.md

 6. You can also start in dev mode using `npm run start-dev` which will watch for changes to the code and rerun webpack, the mocha tests and the server

 ### Known issues
-- Currently certain functions are depreciated in Firefox/Safari/etc. and as such the developers recommend vewiing in Chrome.
+- Currently certain functions are depreciated in Firefox/Safari/etc. and as such the developers recommend viewing in Chrome.